davidhowland/wickedcoolwords/_posts/2020-03-22-vituperate.md

 ---
 layout: post
 title: "Vituperate"
+pos: verb
 tags: verb
 slug: vituperate
 ---
-Verb.
 To revile, vilify, defame, go on about or mouth off about someone.